rrelyea/covid-therapeutics/README.md

 - [rrelyea.github.io/bebtelovimab](https://rrelyea.github.io/bebtelovimab) - healthdata.gov data powered
 - [rrelyea.github.io/sotrovimab](https://rrelyea.github.io/sotrovimab)  - healthdata.gov data powered

-# Replacing previous Repository
-- [github.com/rrelyea/evusheld-locations-history](https://github.com/rrelyea/evusheld-locations-history) has been phased out, replaced by data here.
-It will be archived soon, but has some interesting history.

 # Where does this data comes from?
 HealthData.gov collects all medical facilities with Evusheld orders/inventory and publishes it to https://healthdata.gov/Health/COVID-19-Public-Therapeutic-Locator/rxn6-qnx8